 This section is designed to present the most basic operational principles.
 It is NOT intended to cover all conditions encountered during operation.
-The principles presented in this manual are limited directly to the operation of the boat.
-The responsibility for the proper application of these principles belongs to you.
+Therefore, the principles presented in this manual are limited to the facts related directly to the operation of the boat, while the responsibility for the proper application of these principles belongs to you.